-Musk, SEC settle legal fight over his tweets about Tesla
+Musk, SEC Settle Legal Fight Over His Tweets About Tesla

 At an April 4 hearing, Nathan told both sides to “put on your reasonableness pants” and gave them two weeks to work something out.
 She extended the deadline to April 25.
 Musk and the SEC on that date then asked for five more days to continue discussions.

 The judge had urged both sides to try to eliminate ambiguities in the earlier settlement, which required Musk to get internal approval before issuing some tweets.
-By reaching a compromise, Musk would avoid more penalties while the SEC would affirm the Tesla CEO’s obligation not to release misleading information on social media.
+By reaching a compromise, Musk avoids more penalties while the SEC affirms the Tesla CEO’s obligation not to release misleading information on social media.

 Musk and the SEC have been fighting since the CEO tweeted Aug.
 7 that he had “funding secured” to take Tesla private, sending the shares surging.
 After an investigation, the regulator sued, saying Musk had misled investors.
 Musk and Tesla ended that dispute by agreeing to each pay $20 million, without admitting wrongdoing.